Search Close Search

 Change Routes and Work Different Muscle Groups

-One way to elevate your walk is to alternate routes and include inclines.
 Walking uphill targets muscle groups that aren't engaged while walking on a flat path.
-Incorporate a side step or walk backwards at times to help improve balance and strength.
-Switching up the surface from a concrete road to a sandy beach can also be beneficial in working lesser used muscle groups.
-Changing up routes will keep you motivated, offer new views, and keep you from getting bored with your walking routine.
+Incorporate side steps or walking backwards at times to help improve balance and strength.
+Switching from a concrete road to a sandy beach can also be beneficial in working lesser-used muscle groups.
+Changing up routes will keep you motivated, offer new views, and prevent boredom in your walking routine.